#10 - Mini-Horse Family - Apache, Belle, Lilly, Missy, Max, Tyra

 My parents stepped right in and began caring for the mini-horse family which now included an orphan filly who we named Lilly.
 During harsh spring storms, the mares lived in their garage, the stallion in a hunting cabin, and Lilly in their house.
 Before long, Lilly had a playmate.
 Missy gave birth to a pinto colt who we called Max.

 When we finally arrived at our new home in July, I found that I was in way over my head.
-I spent the summer traveling back and forth to Havre, which was about 3 hours away, to get my Montana English teaching certification.
+I spent the summer traveling back and forth to Havre, which was about three hours away, to get my Montana English teaching certification.
 I was preparing for a new job 20 miles down the road in Hobson, learning to run our business, and getting our kids registered and ready for college all while mourning the loss of my home in Arizona.
 Mike’s job was based in Great Falls, so to top it off, I only saw him on weekends.

 Once again, something that may have brought me joy was only adding to my feelings of overwhelm.
 When I had been in Arizona, I had daydreamed about certifying the minis as therapy animals, having them pull carts in parades and teaching them tricks.
 My reality was so far from what I had dreamed.
 In addition, this was taking place during the downturn of 2008, so our properties in Arizona were drastically losing market value.
 By the end of the summer, it was evident that we were not going to be able to sell any of our investments, which left us unable to buy a home with horse property and not much operating capital for The Blue Nugget.